jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-container-security.md

 > [Deep packet inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection) (DPI) is a type of data processing that inspects in detail the data being sent over a computer network, and usually takes action by blocking, re-routing, or logging it accordingly.

-Disable DPI on the secure channels that the Cognitive Services containers create to Microsoft servers.
+Disable DPI on the secure channels that the Cognitive Research Technologies containers create to Microsoft servers.
 Failure to do so will prevent the container from functioning correctly.

 [istio]: https://istio.io/
 [nginx]: https://www.nginx.com